If you’re choosing between Shimano Dura-Ace 9150 Di2 and SRAM Red eTap electronic groupsets, lucky you! Here’s how the two different systems compare.

 SRAM launched Red eTap in 2015.
 The single biggest difference from Di2 is that Red eTap shifting is wireless.
 Di2 runs from a single battery that’s usually hidden inside the seat post with cables running to the various components.
 Red eTap has separate batteries in each of the shifters and derailleurs.
 Shift signals are transmitted and received in accordance with SRAM’s proprietary wireless protocol known as Airea.

 Other electronic groupsets are available for road bikes.
-Campagnolo offers electronic versions of its Super Record, Record and Chorus groupsets and FSA says that it will launch a K-Force WE semi-wireless electronic groupset (where the derailleurs are linked by a cable but communication with the shifters is wireless) later in 2017.
+Campagnolo offers electronic versions of its Super Record, Record and Chorus groupsets and FSA launched its K-Force WE semi-wireless electronic groupset (where the derailleurs are linked by a cable but communication with the shifters is wireless) in 2018.

 Here’s how Shimano Dura-Ace R9150 Di2 and SRAM Red eTap compare in key areas.